 Lastly, if your sweet tooth hasn’t been filled or if you need to bring something back for a loved one, head into Lloyd’s Candy Shop for some fantastic saltwater taffy.

 After that, you should be ready to head back to the boat, with a full belly and a couple of adventures completed.
-This guide does not talk about any of the excursions which I am sure are great as well, and let me know what you think I left off in the comments.
+This guide does not talk about any of the excursions, which I am sure are great as well, and let me know what you think I left off in the comments.
 Also, if you are interested in hiking on the island, check out the Trans Catalina Trail.